kjolley/BIGSdb_documentation/dbase_setup.rst

     the 'curate_only' attribute as these fields are included in submissions by default.
 This attribute will be overridden if the field has the 'no_submissions' attribute set.

+* annotation_metric

+  * Use field for provenance annotation status metrics.
+The field should be expected to have a value for records with complete provenance data.
+Set to 'yes' to include.

 * comments